c0ndu17/acme-supermarket-test/README.md

 The COO, though, likes low prices and wants people buying strawberries to get a price discount for bulk purchases.
 If you buy 3 or more strawberries, the price should drop to £4.50.
 Our check-out can scan items in any order, and because the CEO and COO change their minds often, it needs to be flexible regarding our pricing rules.

-The interface to our basket looks like this (shown in JavaScript):
+The interface to our basket looks like this (shown in ):

     var basket = new Basket(pricingRules)
     basket.add(item)